All Episodes

 And what Mueller clearly did is say, here, here's what we got.

-I decided not to do it, we'll let you do it.
+I decided not to do it.

-And not because the issue of whether or not you can indict a sitting president, which had been discussed a lot over the last two years, and you cannot, um, but putting that aside, that was not a factor in their decision.
+And not because the issue of whether or not you can indict a sitting president, which had been discussed a lot over the last two years, and you cannot, but putting that aside, that was not a factor in their decision.

 Well, we're talking about obstructing an investigation into what?